Approved

 via radio announcement, or the incident is stabilized and terminated.
 A checklist is

-provided in Attachment A.
+provided in Attachment B.

 1.4.
 An initial risk assessment will be performed and assessed to determine the mode of